p-adic iterated integration on semistable curves: Log rigid isocrystals and cohomology

 We will use the notions of frames and overconvergent isocrystals \cite{Berthelot:cohomologie-rigide,LS:Rigid-cohomology} in the log setting.
 We recommend \cite{Ogus:logbook} for background on log schemes and \cite{LS:Rigid-cohomology} and \cite[Appendix~A]{LP:Rigidcohomology} for rigid cohomology.
 A good reference for log rigid cohomology is \cite{GK:Frobandmonodromy}.
-We also recommend \cite{Shiho2} for some motivation phrased in the language of log convergent cohomology.
+In all of our cases, the underlying scheme will be proper and is thus equivalent to log convergent cohomology for which \cite{Shiho2} is the supremely useful reference.